-If the entity has a volume of business from taxable operations of more than \$3 millions, financial statements reporting the operations of the taxable year must be included with the return.
+If the entity has a volume of income during a taxable year equal or greater than \$3 millions, financial statements reporting the operations of the taxable year must be included with the return.

 In cases in which the entity generates a volume of business equal to or greater than \$1 million but less than \$3 million, the entity may choose to submit financial statements which reflect the results of its operations for the taxable year.
-Every business that is up to date with its tax responsibility and under these conditions choose to include the financial statements, shall be entitled to a withholding waiver of the 7% on payments for services rendered.
+Every business that is up to date with its tax responsibility and under these conditions choose to include the financial statements, shall be entitled to a total or partial withholding waiver of the 7% on payments for services rendered.